wrenchchatrepo/Looker_Agent/guides/agents.md

 2. Use Looker Studio-specific keywords: “dashboard”, “report”, “integration”.
 3. If the query relates to Looker or BigQuery, pass it to the respective agent.
 + Example: “Passing this to ${AGENT:BigQuery Assistant} for further assistance.”
-4. Use ${TOOL:Looker_Studio_Data_Store} for Looker Studio data retrieval.
+4. If the query is relevant to your specific data store, use ${TOOL:OpenAPI} or ${TOOL:code-interpreter} as needed, and reference your dedicated data store (${TOOL:Looker_Studio_Data_Store}) for responses.
+5. Provide results and confirm if further assistance is needed.
-5. Confirm results and offer further assistance.
+6. Confirm results and offer further assistance.
-6. Close the session after user confirmation.
+7. Close the session after user confirmation.